Farama-Foundation/PettingZoo/docs/atari/volleyball_pong.md

 Four player team battle.

-Get the ball past your opponent's defenders to the scoring area.
-Like traditional foozball, the board has alternating layers of paddles from each team between the goal areas.
-To succeed at this game, the two players on each side must coordinate to allow the ball to be passed between these layers up the board and into your opponent's scoring area.
+Get the ball onto your opponent's floor to score.
+In addition to being able to move left and right, each player can also jump higher to affect the ball's motion above the net.

-Scoring a point gives your team +1 reward and your opponent's team -1 reward.
+Scoring a point gives your team +1 reward and your opponent team -1 reward.

 [Official Video Olympics manual](https://atariage.com/manual_html_page.php?SoftwareLabelID=587)